-- Select: Use this button to select the system, marking it with an orange arrow indicator - Plot Route : Use this button to plot a route to the system - System View: Use this button to view the system map of the highlighted star system - Buy exploration data: use this button to purchase exploration data about the highlighted system (note, you must be docked and the highlighted system must be within 20 LY system (note, you must be docked and the highlighted system must be within 20 LY or your current system)
+- Select: Use this button to select the system, marking it with an orange arrow indicator - Plot Route : Use this button to plot a route to the system - System View: Use this button to view the system map of the highlighted star system - Buy exploration data: use this button to purchase exploration data about the highlighted system (note, you must be docked and the highlighted system must be within 20 LY or your current system)

-Buy Trade Date: use this button to purchase trade data about the highlighted system (note, you must be docked and the highlighted system must be within 20 LY or your current system)
+• Buy Trade Date: use this button to purchase trade data about the highlighted system (note, you must be docked and the highlighted system must be within 20 LY or your current system)

-Using a DUALSHOCK®4 wireless controller, UI PANEL LEFT and UI PANEL RIGHT will cycle through the buttons left and right.
+Use UI PANEL LEFT and UI PANEL RIGHT to cycle through the buttons left and right.
 UI PANEL SELECT will activate the highlighted button.